 Allergies occur when your immune system reacts to a foreign substance such as pollen, bee venom or pet dander.

 Your immune system produces substances known as antibodies.
 Some of these antibodies protect you from unwanted invaders that could make you sick or cause an infection.
-When you have allergies, your immune system makes antibodies that identify your particular allergen as something harmful, even though it isn't.
-When you come into contact with the allergen, your immune system's reaction inflames your skin, sinuses, airways or digestive system.
+When you have allergies, your immune system makes antibodies that identify a particular allergen as something harmful, even though it isn't.
+When you come into contact with the allergen, your immune system's reaction can inflame your skin, sinuses, airways or digestive system.

 Allergy symptoms depend on your particular allergy, and can involve the airways, sinuses and nasal passages, skin, and digestive system.
 Allergic reactions can range from mild to severe.
 In some severe cases, allergies can trigger a life-threatening reaction in your body known as anaphylaxis.

 Hay fever, also called allergic rhinitis, may cause:

 Atopic dermatitis, an allergic skin condition also called eczema, may cause:

 An insect sting allergy may cause:

 When to see a doctor